OSInside/kiwi/doc/source/image_description/elements.rst

   module.

 format="gce|ova|qcow2|vagrant|vmdk|vdi|vhd|vhdx|vhd-fixed":
-  For disk image types vmx and oem, specifies the format of the virtual disk such that it can run on the desired target virtualization platform.
+  For disk image type oem, specifies the format of the virtual disk such that it can run on the desired target virtualization platform.